 When considering divorce, it’s important to first understand your finances.

-Not all relationships have financial transparency, and too many people come to me wanting to know their options without knowing their current financial picture.
+Not all relationships have financial transparency, and many people come to us wanting to know their options without knowing their current financial picture.
 In order to know what your life might look like after a divorce, including how you will support your household without your spouse or partner, you need to know what the community has now.

 Choosing an Attorney